BIO

 I'm a gender-bending, accordion-playing storyteller.
 As an actor and writer I aim to provoke audiences by breaking taboos and subverting norms.

 I was born and raised in São Paulo, Brazil, where the coffee is strong and so are the women.
 My mother was a ballerina and my grandmother was a pianist, so I have been on stage my whole life.
-A nomad at heart, I have lived in California, Connecticut, Massachusetts, New York, Český Krumlov, and Berlin – where I have been based since 2018, acting in and writing for both theater and film/TV.
+A nomad at heart, I've lived in California, Connecticut, Massachusetts, New York, Český Krumlov, and Berlin – where I have been based since 2018, acting in and writing for both theater and film/TV.